willianjusten/Fast/README.md

 - `gulp watch`: call for watch files
 - `gulp -p`: minify all files for production

-### Demo
+### Demo Files

-To see the demo, you can access [here](https://github.com/willianjusten/Fast/tree/tests) or clone the project.
+To see a simple project made with this boilerplate, you can access [here](https://github.com/willianjusten/Fast/tree/tests) or clone the project.

 ```sh
 git clone git://github.com/willianjusten/Fast/tree/tests